Beth (Brahmi) Gold-Bernstein, Director TriYoga Boston, E-RYT 500, C-IAYT

 Bill has been practicing various styles of yoga since 1998 and teaching since 2003.
 He is certified in TriYoga Basics and Level 1.
 Bill is also certified in Phoenix Rising Yoga Therapy.
 Bill brings compassion and humor to his classes.

 Erica has been practicing yoga for more than twenty years and is grateful to have discovered Triyoga in 2005.
-She is certified to teach Basics and Level One.
+She is certified to teach Basics through Level Two.

 Esther has been practicing Yoga since 1982 and TriYoga since she had the honor of meeting Kaliji with Brahmi in 1993.
 She has been certified in Basics since February 2001.
 TriYoga has been grounding and/or uplifting as needed throughout her years of practice.
 The practice has been strengthening and nourishing.
 She is grateful and honored to have the opportunity of teaching at TriYoga Boston and to share the challenges of life and practice within the TriYoga community.
 She mindfully notices that breathing together we have woven together a beautiful tapestry of intention and commitment to our highest selves.
 Esther also teaches at the North Suburban YMCA, the Boston Sports Club Lexington and presents “Yoga in the Light” at Temple Isaiah in Lexington.